bcairns/svelte-experiments/matrix-reloaded/README.md

 ### Other

 `npm run build` for a production build.

-Currently compiles to just 7107 bytes of JS! :smiling_face_with_three_hearts:
+Uses the [vanilla-picker](https://vanilla-picker.js.org/) JS library.

 ---